 Interesting tips to make your insulin function better!!

-Upon exercise insulin is acting more efficiently on glucose breakdown and on lipid metabolism.25 Just run to the gym now!!
+Upon exercise, insulin is acting more efficiently on glucose breakdown and on lipid metabolism.25 Just run to the gym now!!

-Water extracts from cinnamon, grown in India, was proved to elevate insulin’s activity on glucose oxidation and glycogen synthesis in storing glucose26.
+Water extracted from cinnamon, grown in India, was proved to elevate insulin activity on glucose oxidation and glycogen synthesis in storing glucose26.

-Metals of group 12, Zn, Cd and Hg, stimulate the rate of glycolysis by affecting the signaling pathway and HgCl2 , specifically, favors the action of glucose transporters by altering the cell membrane permeability.27
+Metals of group 12, Zn, Cd and Hg, stimulate the rate of glycolysis by affecting the signalling pathway, and HgCl2 , specifically, favours the action of glucose transporters by altering the cell membrane permeability.27

-Zn (II) ions and its complexes facilitate lipogenesis, the formation of fatty acids, and the translocation of glucose on cell membrane of adipose tissue.28
+Zn (II) ions and their complexes facilitate lipogenesis, the formation of fatty acids, and the translocation of glucose on cell membrane of adipose tissue.28

-Is diabetes mellitus the threading disease of the future?
+Is diabetes mellitus the threading(?) disease of the future?

 The main disease which greatly involves insulin is known to be diabetes mellitus, which exists mainly in two types.
 Type 1 diabetes is the insulin-dependent diabetes (IDDM) whereas type 2, is the non-insulin dependent (NIDDM).
-Type 1 diabetes, being the most famous as well, exists due to destroyed β-pancreatic cells and thus their unavailability to excrete insulin in the normal way described above.
-It can be considered as a genetic problem to be inherited or may be, because of environmental concepts.29 Due to this insulin deficiency, glucose transporters are suppressed and glycogen synthesis is limited, whereas synthesis of glucose and protein degradation are facilitated,30 all being the opposite functions that normal insulin secretion produces.
+Type 1 diabetes, being the most famous, exists due to destroyed β-pancreatic cells and thus their unavailability to excrete insulin in the normal way described above.
+It can be considered as a genetic problem to be inherited, or may be because of environmental effects.29 Due to this insulin deficiency, glucose transporters are suppressed and glycogen synthesis is limited, whereas synthesis of glucose and protein degradation are facilitated,30 all being the opposite functions that normal insulin secretion produces.
 Usually it can be treated by replacing the pancreatic tissue through transplantation31 since it is greatly damaged, but most people nowadays perform injections or use insulin pumps.
-On the other hand, in type 2 diabetes the pancreatic β cells function quite perfectly, sometimes over secreting insulin, but tissues around remain unaffected by it, also related to obesity.
+On the other hand, in type 2 diabetes the pancreatic β cells function quite perfectly, sometimes over-secreting insulin, but tissues around remain unaffected by it.
+It is also related to obesity.
 Finally gestational diabetes is another type of diabetes appearing only to pregnant women though, as a result of problematic insulin secretion.29

 The term ‘mellitus’ can be translated as honey or sweet-tasting urine and as Thomas Willis observed in the 17th century ‘diabetics piss a great deal’.
-Why not to ask your diabetic friend for a fresh sample??32
+Why not ask your diabetic friend for a fresh sample??32

 Insulin resistance!!
 Obesity and differences between the two sexes!!